seasketch/geoprocessing/README.md

 ## Who is this framework for?

-This framework is primarily designed for people that want to create and host their own geoprocessing functions and reports and plug them into their SeaSketch project, though it is not dependent on SeaSketch.
+This framework is designed for people with coding experience that want to create and host their own geoprocessing functions and reports and plug them into their SeaSketch project.
 It is used for all SeaSketch [projects](https://github.com/seasketch/geoprocessing/network/dependents?package_id=UGFja2FnZS0xMTc3OTQ1NDg5).

 ## Goals